 I love all of those things.
 In fact, I kinda’ wish that every day were Thanksgiving!
 Gratitude is too important in our lives to be considered briefly en masse on this, the fourth Thursday of November.

-Giving thanks and counting our blessings is good for us.
+Even in the face of such heartache, challenge, and uncertainty, I am more convinced than ever that giving thanks and counting our blessings is good for us.
 It reminds us of the positive things in life.
-Gratitude turns bad things into good things and reminds us to thank others.
+Gratitude turns bad things into good things, takes our eyes off ourselves, and reminds us to thank others.

 And just as strong is the fact that stress can make us sick.
 It’s linked to heart disease and cancer.
 Shockingly, stress is responsible for up to 90% of all doctor visits.
 Just think about the financial costs associated with stress-related maladies.
 The antidote for stress is gratitude, as it calms our minds and lowers our blood pressure.
 Then, we are able to see our circumstances in a fresh, new light.

 Even in the face of tremendous loss or tragedy, it’s possible to feel gratitude.
-Adversity can actually boost feelings of gratitude, a phenomenon that many of us experienced immediately following Sept.
-11, 2001, as we saw the tremendous loss, in light of what we still possessed.
+Adversity can actually boost feelings of gratitude, a phenomenon that many of us have experienced the tremendous loss of this year, in light of what we still possess.

 You don’t have to wait for a tragedy to grow your feelings of gratitude.
 You can start today with something as simple as a gratitude journal.
 Research shows that people who keep gratitude journals on a weekly basis feel better about their lives as a whole, exercise more regularly, report fewer physical symptoms and maintain greater optimism about the future.